The1AndOnlyAlex/FtcRobotController2024/README.md

+# Welcome!

-## Welcome!
+## About

-The FtcRobotController2024 repository contains the Trjaectory Following Robot Controller for the FTC INTO THE DEEP (2024-2025) competition season.
+FtcRobotController2024 uses the same software architecture as FRC Programming, covering path planning with odometry and vision Pose Estimates for the FTC INTO THE DEEP (2024-2025) competition season.
+Powered with WPILib and combined elements from the FTC SDK and FTCLib, this repository has built-in Path Planning and Following, with Odometry and Apriltag Vision Pose Estmation brought specifically to FTC Autonomous Modes :)

 Link to YouTube Video: https://www.youtube.com/watch?v=7AXdvvbGaIo

 -------------------------------------------------

-## About

-This repository combines elements from the FTC SDK and FTCLib Libraries with the WPILib Library.

 ## Requirements
 To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.